 Today’s fabrics make it easier than ever to run in the cold.
 The best approach for cold weather running is to dress in layers.
-Layers work in two ways.
+Layers work in 2 ways.
 They trap heat to keep the body warm, and they can be removed as conditions change.
 Runner-friendly garments have zippers and vents to let out excess heat, and they can be easily folded and carried.
 One thing to keep in mind—it is okay to be a little chilly as you start your workout because once you start running you will warm up quickly.

-Running specialists recommend dressing in three upper body layers.
+Running specialists recommend dressing in 3 upper body layers.
 The first layer should be made of a wicking material, such as polyester, silk, or polypropylene, so that moisture is drawn away from the body.
 Avoid cotton since it absorbs and holds moisture in, increasing the chance for chills.
 The next layer is the insulation layer, the one that keeps you warm.
 Fleece is a good choice for this middle layer.
 For the final layer, look for windproof, waterproof materials.
 Protect your legs with running pants of appropriate material and thickness.